borntofrappe/borntofrappe/README.md

 <link rel="manifest" href="/manifest.json" />
 ```

 The variants are created with GIMP.
-This relates to the `.ico` and `.png` files included in the snippet, but also the two images referenced in the web manifest. `.png` images are optimized with [squoosh.app](https://squoosh.app/) compressing with OxiPNG and toggling the "Reduce palette" option with 64 colors.
-The three go from 37.8kb to 12.5kb.
+This relates to the `.ico` and `.png` files included in the snippet, but also the images referenced in the web manifest. `.png` images are optimized with [squoosh.app](https://squoosh.app/) compressing with OxiPNG and toggling the "Reduce palette" option with 64 colors.
+The three go from 47.8kb to 14.9kb.
 I know the browser should download only one, but the difference is noticeable.

 ## Webfonts